-According to recent official figures, 40 per cent of known murder offenders in Jamaica are young men, aged 15 to 24 years.39 Meanwhile, Jamaica currently has the third-highest adolescent pregnancy rate in Latin America and the Caribbean.40 The NYP recognises the many issues Jamaican youth face in fully developing their potential and seeks to provide a framework that establishes specific goals and objectives for a coordinated, cross-cutting effort amongst government agencies.
-Before its enactment, this policy went through review by stakeholders that included youth and student associations and CSOs, among others.41

-This commitment proposes creating a technical body that includes youth representatives to implement and monitor the NYP, carry out a comprehensive survey of youth programs and services across the public sector, update the Youth and Adolescents Policy Division website, and post online a directory of available programs and services.
+According to recent official figures, 40 per cent of known murder offenders in Jamaica are young men, aged 15 to 24 years.38 Meanwhile, Jamaica currently has the third-highest adolescent pregnancy rate in Latin America and the Caribbean.39 The NYP recognises the many issues Jamaican youth face in fully developing their potential and seeks to provide a framework that establishes specific goals and objectives for a coordinated, cross-cutting effort amongst government agencies.
+Before its enactment, this policy went through review by stakeholders that included youth and student associations and CSOs, among others.40 services across the public sector, update the Youth and Adolescents Policy Division website, and post online a directory of available programs and services.
 This work could facilitate deployment of the NYP by adding a stakeholder perspective in its implementation and monitoring while also creating a single window from which youth could access relevant information about their interests and rights.
 The approval by the Jamaican Government in March 2022 of a Service Excellence Policy and the continued work being undertaken through the Office of the Cabinet's Public Sector Modernization Division (PSMD) will contribute to the implementation of this commitment.
 For instance, beyond the "technical body to implement and monitor the NYP" which is to be convened, the Office of the Cabinet, through the establishment of a dedicated Service Excellence Function within the PSMD, has been mandated with the responsibility of monitoring and evaluating the performance of ministries in implementing these service improvements.
 Also, annual Ministry level and whole of Government satisfaction surveys to be done by the Office of the Cabinet will also seek to hold all Ministries accountable for the level of service and inclusion provided to the youth.